Run Integration/E2E Tests

 Your run-integration-tests.yml

 file should contain the actual test execution steps.
-Here's an example of what it might look like:

 name: Run E2E Tests